katerina7479/wwc_fs_web_dev/docs/Skeleton_Setup.md

 ## Creating a Superuser

 1. In the project run:
-`docker-compose exec web python manage.py createsuperuser`
+`docker compose exec web python manage.py createsuperuser`